“I want my child in an ABA program.” ABA therapies are very popular (and controversial). Many parents want their child in an ABA Therapy Program.

 Depending on the child and how long they take to learn something, it can also be lengthy.
 You have to find what works, make it work, then have it apply across all environments.

-How to get ABA Therapy Program in your IEP
+How to get ABA Therapies in your IEP

 As far as getting an ABA placement or programming, you have to approach it like anything else you think your child needs.
 You have to document the need.
 In my child’s case, it was a matter of showing that he was not successful at other interventions.
 Technically a child is not required to fail first.
 But if your child has not succeeded in other ways, educate yourself on ABA to see if it can be reasonably expected that it would be successful for them.